 I'm going to do a little background information so you can experience the brutality of performing and the dedication people had in this scene.
 I remember there was only a handful of open-mics six or seven years ago, some good, some bad and usually poorly attended.
 The first time I signed up at Mix (which was at that time called Crush and before that another name I can't seem to remember right now), I was number 50 on the list.
 The audience, who were also the comedians, dwindled at the end of the night and literally three comedians stared at you doing your threesome with a horse bit.
 It somehow "burned" and closed a few years ago.
 That's "too bad".
 But the memories of the performers were awesome.

-Some of my favorite comedians and also whatever is the opposite of favorite comedians, I first saw at the Mix open-mic.
+the Mix open-mic.
 At the time, there was no Myspace or Facebook, so you had to pick up a paper or ask around where shows or open-mics are held because websites weren't really keeping up with the closed open-mics and newer open-mics.
 The Lyons Den closed (look up the Chicago's Reader's article on the Chicago Lyon's Den open-mic for a great historical perspective on Chicago stand-up comedy), so usually people said, check out the Mix.

 My God, I've seen more comedians go up only once at this mic never to be seen again.
 Hundreds upon hundred of aspiring comedians.
 I've eaten my balls so hard there so many times, I consider it a badge of honor.
 You could see the persistent people continue to go up and up and eat it and suck it and crap out and fuck up and be embarrassed.
 [Don't correct my grammar here, leave my intentional fucked up sentences alone, James].
 Anyway, it sucked and everyone hated it.
 But not me, oh no. I enjoyed every minute of it.
 The weirdness, the bombing, the no audience, and the cigarettes you could still smoke in a bar in this free city of Chicago.
 It was home to me.
 This is the place I learned to laugh WITH people, and also to LAUGH AT people, and if you were doing something really great I was awestruck.